f10atin9/sc-accessor/README.md

             operator: "In"
             values: ["Active"]
 ```
-You can create the pvc of csi-qingcloud only in namespace which (nameSpace.Name NotIn ["NS1", "NS2"]) **and** (nameSpace.Status.Phase in ["Active"])
+You can create the PVC of csi-qingcloud only in the following namespace: (nameSpace.Name NotIn ["NS1", "NS2"]) **and** (nameSpace.Status.Phase in ["Active"])

-It means that the rules in fieldExpressions must be followed at the same time.
+It means that the rules in `fieldExpressions` must be followed at the same time.

 ### Only LabelSelector

-- Only one matchExpressions
+- Only one `matchExpressions`
 ```yaml
 apiVersion: storage.kubesphere.io/v1alpha1
 kind: Accessor